chinhockyang/iris-classifier/README.md

 This Jupyter Notebook assesses the quality of the Iris data, and constructs Supervised Machine Learning models such as Decision Tree, Logistic Regression and K-Nearest Neighbours models that are capable of making predictions on a new Iris flower data.
 It also contains codes that perform Unsupervised Learning such as identifying data clusters using K-Means Clustering and using Cosine-Similarity to measure the "similarity" between data points.
 A Logistic Regression model is generated and stored in the ```model``` folder within this notebook, which will be used by the programme created in ```app.py```.

 ### app.py
 This Python script contains a setup of a Plotly Dash dashboard application.
+Presently the application is best-fitted for usage on Google Chrome browser on a laptop or computer monitor display.
 There are 3 main sections in this application.
 | Section | Description |
 | :------------- |:-------------|
 | Data Exploration | View the proportion of the Iris classes, and inspect for missing data in the dataset |